-The HR Committee establishes executive compensation policies, monitors their implementation and oversees the Option Plan (as defined and described below under the heading "Employee Stock Option Plan"), the 2019-2023 LTIP (as defined and described below under the heading "2019-2023 LTIP"), the 2017-2025 LTRP (as defined and described below under the heading "2017-2025 LTRP"), the 2019 LTRP (as defined and described below under the heading "2019 LTRP"), the PSU Plan (as defined and described below under the heading "Performance Stock Unit Plan"), the RSU Plan (as defined and described below under the heading "Restricted Stock Unit Plan") and the pension plans of the Company.
+The HR Committee establishes executive compensation policies, monitors their implementation and oversees the Option Plan (as defined and described below under the heading "Employee Stock Option Plan"), the 2019-2023 LTIP (as defined and described below under the heading "2019-2023 LTIP"), the 2017-2025 LTRP (as defined and described below under the heading "2017-2025 LTRP"), the 2019 LTRP (as defined and described below under the heading "2017-2025 LTRP"), the 2019 LTRP (as defined and described below under the heading "2019 LTRP"), the PSU Plan (as defined and described below under the heading "Restricted Stock Unit Plan"), the RSU Plan (as defined and described below under the heading "Restricted Stock Unit Plan") and the pension plans of the Company.
 In addition, the HR Committee is charged with monitoring the Company's talent management and succession planning, and recommends the appointment of the Company's officers and the terms and conditions of their appointment or termination.
 In setting policy, the HR Committee takes into account the advice of independent consultants, makes reference to market and survey data, considers input from senior management and aligns compensation programs with the operating philosophy and strategic initiatives of the Company.
 While the HR Committee may rely on external information and advice, all decisions with respect to executive compensation are made in the sole judgment of the Committee and the board of directors and may reflect other factors and considerations.